AliKarami/interview-tasks/referral/README.md

 | 6                | 8 points  |
 | 7                | 13 points |
 | ...              | ...       |
-8. You're free to use any database, open-source tool, and library, but they should be dockerized. (`docker-compose.yml` should be there)
+8. You're free to use any database, open-source tool, and library, but they should be dockerized. (`docker-compose.yml` should be present)

 You should:
-1. Design the PoC of the referral service and document your architecture briefly.
+1. Design the PoC of the referral service and document your architecture briefly
-2. Implement the service using Golang.
+2. Implement the service using Golang/Python
-3. Create a new public Github repository and push your solution to it.
+3. Create a new public Github repository and push your solution to it

-**P.S:** for anything not specified in project specifications, you're free to decide/design.
+**P.S:** For anything not specified in project specifications, you're free to decide/design.